What is FastTrack?

-If you have a strong interest in working in the growing field of public health on such topics as health promotion, epidemiology of infectious or chronic diseases, environmental health, or biostatistics, the FastTrack to the M.P.H. could be a great match for you!
+If you have a strong interest in working in the growing field of public health in areas such as health promotion, epidemiology of infectious or chronic diseases, environmental health, biostatistics, or health administration, the FastTrack program could be an excellent match for you!

-FastTrack students earn their M.P.H. in roughly half the time and at two-thirds the cost of those who start after graduation!
-Become part of a nationally-accredited graduate program often recognized for its innovative curriculum and join more than 900 UConn M.P.H. graduates who are making significant contributions to local, national and international health!
-Through the FastTrack program, you’ll gain knowledge and experience on:
+FastTrack students earn their MPH in roughly half the time and at two-thirds the cost of those who start after graduation.
+Become part of a nationally-accredited graduate program recognized for its innovative curriculum, and join more than 1,000 UConn MPH graduates making significant contributions to local, national, and international health.

-- techniques for collection and analysis of data to improve the health of communities
+- Techniques for collecting and analyzing data to improve the health of communities

-- design and evaluation of interventions to reduce risks and promote health within communities
+- Designing and evaluating of interventions to reduce risks and promote health within communities

 How to Apply?

-The FastTrack program is intended for UConn students who have maintained a strong academic record (a minimum 3.25 GPA through 4 semesters of college), a personal background and/or experiences that are relevant to the program, a commitment to the health of the community and a well-conceived reason to participate.
+The FastTrack program is intended for UConn students who have maintained a strong academic record (a minimum 3.25 GPA through 4 semesters of college), have a personal background with experiences that are relevant to the practice of public health, and are committed to improving the health of the community.